EdCommGlobal

 In practice, Cathedral's effective selectivity comes from three constraints:

-2. Application timing — January 24, 2026 was the priority deadline for 2026-27 grade 9 and international students.
-Families who applied earlier had more flexibility.
+2. Application timing — January 24, 2026 was the application deadline for 2026-27 grade 9 and international students.
+The fall transfer window was listed through the end of May 2026.

 3. Placement test performance — Cathedral uses its own math + English placement test (replacing the historical HSPT).
 Strong placement is required to enter the college-prep track without remedial support.